UnicornGlobal/pr-size-labels/README.md

 ## Why the Fork?

-So we could make the sizes and names of the labels to match our existing internal setup.
+So we could make the sizes and names of the labels match our existing internal setup.

 ## License